AidanSpeakss/streamer-mode-for-firefox/README.md

 - Fix special characters breaking some pages (https://github.com/AidanSpeakss/streamer-mode-for-firefox/issues/4)
 - Added support for Regular Expressions (https://github.com/AidanSpeakss/streamer-mode-for-firefox/issues/6)
-- Add whitelist feature (in-progress, sorry for the delay, I am a student and have other priorities)
+- Add whitelist feature (in-progress, sorry for the delay, I am a student and have other priorities) **Status of Whitelist Feature:** Ability to manaully specify whitelisted domains in the options is added, and the whitelist is functional.
+I am just implementing a "Add site to whitelist" button now.

 **(LATEST) v1.6.51**
 - Fixed bug in the implementation of another bug fix